Intrigue, Scandal, Ghosts & Deaths In The Mansion

 We moved along through more rooms, many of which are recognizable from film and TV.
 The Breakfast Room was Lebowski’s office in 1998’s The Big Lebowski starring Jeff Bridges and John Goodman.
 “The Dude” was nowhere to be seen.

 The butler’s pantry often served as a morgue in many shows including Columbo and Murder She Wrote.
 As we saw, trouble was afoot, although I heard this guy was kind of a heel.
-This tour definitely kept us on our toes.
+This tour kept us on our toes.

-The kitchen has been used in numerous movies, including Witches of Eastwick, The Bodyguard and Spider Man 3.
+The kitchen has been used in numerous movies, including Witches of Eastwick, The Bodyguard and Spider-Man 3.
 The stove was pretty cool, too.

 After Ned’s untimely death, his widow remarried a friend from the Bay Area, Leigh Battson.
-This was a marriage of convenience as she need someone to help with the estate and to raise her five children, and Battson wanted a high profile marriage with lots of money.
+This was a marriage of convenience as she needed someone to help with the estate and to raise her five children, and Battson wanted a high profile marriage with lots of money.
 It turns out he was allegedly taking advantage of the women staff, eventually causing three of them to commit suicide.

 Battson also liked to hunt.
 Battson’s room was in the front of the house from where he and his friends could lean off the balcony and shoot the wildlife and birds below (how sporting!).
 Speaking of There Will Be Blood, his room had a connecting kitchen with a grooved counter for cleaning his prey.

-We loved the built in scales, but since I was not dieting, I didn’t get on.
+We loved the built-in scales, but since I was not dieting, I didn’t get on.

 Note the beautiful ironwork over each shower enclosure.